Monash-FIT3170/chatgpt-meeting-summariser/project/README.md

   npm install nodemon
   nodemon server.js
 ```
-Note: Make sure you delcare your MongoDB URI in .env before starting the project
+Note: Make sure you delcare your MongoDB URI in .env as ATLAS_URI and your Open AI key as OPENAI_API_KEY before starting the project

 Start the frontend server